 - To minimise the risk, talk to your vet about treatment and prevention of lungworm.

-- Most dog-owners have spotted a tick on their canine at some point - usually after they've returned home after a nice walk in some long grass.
+- Most dog owners have spotted a tick on their canine at some point – usually after they’ve returned home following a nice walk in some long grass.

 - Ticks are external parasites that latch onto the body of your dog and feed until they are satisfied, before disengaging from the skin and dropping away to start the whole process over again.

-- If you don't remove a tick carefully and entirely, you run the risk of leaving part of the tick buried under the skin, which can lead to a whole range of potential infections and complications.
+- It's important to learn the right way to remove a tick.
+If you don’t remove a tick carefully and entirely, you run the risk of leaving part of the tick buried under the skin, which can lead to a whole range of potential infections and complications.

 - Vomiting, diarrhoea, fleas, ear infections and other worm parasites such as tapeworm and roundworms can all cause your dog discomfort.
 Although these are common doggy problems, you should still ask your vet for advice on the correct treatment for your pup.

 Dog‐proofing your home and garden

 - It’s important to keep your dog’s environment safe – both in the home and in the garden.